Los Angeles Teacher Strike Could Be Days Away

 LA Unified School District officials have told parents that if teachers go on strike, the district's schools would remain open for the same hours, offering the same before- and after-school programs.

-About 81 percent of LA public school students rely on the district's free- or reduced- price meals, and schools would continue to serve those as well.
+About 81 percent of LA public school students rely on the district's free- or reduced-price meals, and schools would continue to serve those as well.

 The district also says students who attend school during a strike would continue to receive instruction from "qualified L.A.
 Unified staff," including administrators — though it remains to be seen how the district could fulfill this promise.